 Defining part of the screen as an area of focus

 For image recognition - and especially for text recognition - it is best practice and highly recommended to use "Areas".
 An "Area" is a sub-section of the entire screen and is used to tell the image/text recognition engine to limit its search for the captured image or a specific text/text pattern in the specified area.
 Typically we will define an area at the part of the screen where we expect the image or text to appear, including some margin.

 Specifying an area has two main purposes:

-- You ensure that you are looking for the right instance of the captured image/text.
-If the word appears multiple times on a screen you could get a list of the occurrences instead of the "right" one.
+- We ensure that we are looking for the right instance of the captured image/text.
+If the word appears multiple times on a screen we could get a list of the occurrences instead of the "right" one.

-The Image Collection feature allows you to capture two or more images into a collection and then use the collection when searching for an image.
-This means, for example, that you can capture the same button in different states (no focus, in focus, hovered, pressed, etc.), add all the captured images into one collection, and then just have the automation flow click or find the button regardless of the state of the button.
-This increases the robustness and tolerance for changes inflow.
+The Image Collection feature allows us to capture two or more images into a collection and then use the collection when searching for an image.
+This means, for example, that we can capture the same button in different states (no focus, in focus, hovered, pressed, etc.), add all the captured images into one collection, and then just have the automation flow click or find the button regardless of the state of the button.
+This increases the robustness and tolerance for changes in inflow.

 The button can have four different looks depending on the focus and hover effect:

 All four states have been captured, and the images are now located as resources under the flow in the asset menu: